2:1 (or international equivalent) in an art history or a related subject.

 Months of entry

-The masters degree by research (MRes) will appeal to students who possess a sound understanding of the subject and have developed a clear idea of a research topic.
+The MRes will appeal to students who possess a sound understanding of the subject and have developed a clear idea of a research topic.

 All research topics are paired with relevant expertise resident in the department, and prospective students are required to identify a possible supervisor in advance.
 The ultimate aim of the MRes is produce an original 35,000-word dissertation.
 Academic work of this nature requires a definite skill-set.
 Therefore, the design of the course includes two key elements to help students develop key analytical and research skills, and to help introduce them to the wider postgraduate community in the Department of History of Art.